OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 Various libraries exist to load picture paths as a vector of pixels.
 Tensorflow's most recent version now allows you to load pictures directly.

+Because the images in this project are in JPEG format, we utilize the function TENSORFLOW.IO.DECODE_JPEG.

 ### Transformation